oflucas/CS231n/README.md

 # Stanford CS231N CNN for Visual Recognition
 Solution to 2016 & 2017 Course Assignments

+This course is a deep learning treasure.
+It guides you to implement everything (machine learning models, CNN layers, backpropagation, optimizers, etc.) by hand with only lib of numpy.
+Though the process of implementing vectorized batch normalization backprop or convolutional filters are painful, it lays a solid fundation on one's understanding in deep learning.
+The visulizations (saliency map, class image generation) and applications (style transfer) help gain insight.

 ## Assignment 1 - Put Together Image Classification